Americans With Disabilities Act Committee:

 Santa Clara Sister Cities Association:

-The Santa Clara Sister Cities Association, an independent non-profit organization, assists the City in exchange activities with Coimbra, Portugal and Izumo, Japan -- Santa Clara's two sister-cities.
+The Santa Clara Sister Cities Association, an independent non-profit organization, assists the City in exchange activities with Coimbra, Portugal, Izumo, Japan and Limerick, Ireland -- Santa Clara's three sister-cities.
 The Council appoints a representative to serve as liaison to the Council.

 Santa Clara University Liaison/Neighborhood - University Relations Committee (NURC):